1384

 Model of the city of Alsfeld, 1980s

-Certainly, there were fortifications before, but their form and extent are unknown.
-The model was created for the new furnishing of the museum and shows Alsfeld around 1550.
-The reconstruction of the Walpurgis Church, the construction of the new town hall, the Wine House and the Wedding House as well as that of the Landgrave’s Castle had already been completed.
-The fortifications probably largely correspond to those of 1384.
-In 1553/54 the moat was filled in and turned into gardens.
-CCRH
+It is very likely that there were previous fortifications, although their exact form and extent are unknown.
+The model was created for the reorganization of the museum and shows Alsfeld around 1550.
+By this time, the conversion of the Walpurgis Church, the construction of the new Town Hall, the Wine and Wedding House, and the Landgrave’s Castle had already been completed.
+The fortifications likely largely corresponded to those of 1384.
+In 1553/54, the moat was filled in and converted into gardens.
+(JP)